jupyterhub/jupyterhub/docs/source/getting-started.md

 Adding API token for <username>
 ```

-Now you can run your script by providing it the API token and it will authenticate through
+Now you can run your script, i.e. `cull_idle_servers`, by providing it the API token and it will authenticate through
 the REST API to interact with it.

 ## File locations